4555jan/zplit_nearby_connections/README.md

-# Zplit BLE Transport Layer — Offline Expense Sync over Bluetooth Low Energy
+# Zplit BLE Transport Layer Offline Expense Sync over Bluetooth Low Energy

 ## Overview
 Zplit is an offline-first expense splitting application.
-This repository implements and validates the Bluetooth Low Energy transport layer the mechanism by which two Android devices exchange structured expense data with zero internet dependency.
+This repository implements and validates the Bluetooth Low Energy transport layer the mechanism by which two(can also be more) Android devices exchange structured expense data with zero internet dependency.

 **What this demo proves:**
  Phone-to-phone BLE expense sync works on real Android hardware